Charlie Wilson (singer): Solo

 In 2018, Bruno Mars asked Wilson to join him on the final leg of his 24K Magic Tour.
 Mars also produced, co-wrote, and sang background vocals on Wilson's 2020 single release, "Forever Valentine".
 The song peaked to #1 on Billboard's Adult R&B Chart.

+In 2019, Wilson gave backing vocals on Tyler, the Creator's 2019 album Igor.
+He gave vocals for Earfquake, Boyfriend & I Don't Love You Anymore.
+Wilson also performed at the 62nd Annual Grammy Awards with Tyler, the Creator and Boyz II Men, performing the songs Earfquake and New Magic Wand by Tyler, the Creator.

-In 2020, Wilson featured on the song "Roots" with Amine and JID, and Nas' "Car #85", from his Grammy Winning album, "King's Disease".
+In 2020, Wilson featured on the song "Roots" with Amine and JID, and Nas' "Car #85", from his Grammy-winning album, King's Disease.
 In 2021, he featured on the song "I'll Take You On," with Brockhampton.